 Harvesting Carrots From Your Own Backyard

-More Carrot Variety Than You Can Get in a Grocery Store
+Grow Your Own Carrots and Get More Variety than You Can get from a Grocery Store

 At a Glance: How to grow carrots

-Plant in the early spring as soon as the ground can be worked.
-Plant successively every two weeks to extend harvest.
+Plant Carrots in the early spring as soon as the ground can be worked.
+Plant successively every two weeks to extend the harvest.

 Planting Depth: cover with 1/4 to 1/2 inch of loose soil.

 One important thing to remember about growing carrots is that growing them in soil with too much nitrogen and long periods of hot weather cause carrots to become tough and bitter.
 In addition, sufficient lime, humus, and potassium (think wood ashes) are important for growing sweet carrots.
 Therefore, add lots of compost to your soil went preparing for planting carrots, but do not add manure of any kind.